-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations issued by the IFRS Interpretations Committee ("IFRIC").
+The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations issued by the IFRS Interpretations Committee ("IFRIC") applicable to companies reporting under IFRS.
+The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).